keesiemeijer/custom-post-type-date-archives/readme.md

 ### Plugin Description
 Add Date archives to custom post types right in the dashboard itself.

-This plugin also provides a calendar, archive and recent posts widget.
-These widgets are similar to the existing WordPress widgets, but with extra options added.
-This allows you to use this plugin as a super simple events calendar.

-Features
+Features:

 * Adds a date archives submenu for each custom post type
 * Adds the rewrite rules needed for viewing the date archives
 * Adds a calendar, archive and recent posts widget
-* Allows you to be publish scheduled posts with future dates like normal posts
+* Allows you to publish scheduled posts with future dates like normal posts
 * Allows you to use specific theme templates files for cpt date archives

 WordPress doesn't support date archives for custom post types out of the box.
 This plugin adds the rewrite rules needed to view the date archives at a [pretty permalink](https://codex.wordpress.org/Using_Permalinks#Permalink_Types).